aerogear/graphql-link/README.md

 ## Common Use Cases

-### Importing all the fields of an upstream graphql upstream server.
+### Importing all the fields of an upstream graphql server

 If you want to import all the fields of an upstream server type, simply don't specify the name for the field to mount the query on to.
 The following example will import all the query fields onto the `Query` type and all the mutation fields on the `Mutation` type.